-CrowdStrike Falcon is ranked 1st in Endpoint Protection for Business (EPP) with 33 reviews while Microsoft Defender for Endpoint is ranked 3rd in Endpoint Protection for Business (EPP) with 84 reviews.
+CrowdStrike Falcon is ranked 1st in EPP (Endpoint Protection for Business) with 48 reviews while Microsoft Defender for Endpoint is ranked 2nd in EPP (Endpoint Protection for Business) with 122 reviews.
 CrowdStrike Falcon is rated 8.8, while Microsoft Defender for Endpoint is rated 8.0.
 The top reviewer of CrowdStrike Falcon writes "Speeds up the data collection for our phishing playbooks dramatically".
 On the other hand, the top reviewer of Microsoft Defender for Endpoint writes "Enables ingestion of events directly into your SIEM/SOAR, but requires integration with all Defender products to work optimally".
-CrowdStrike Falcon is most compared with SentinelOne, Cortex XDR by Palo Alto Networks, Darktrace, Carbon Black CB Defense and Symantec End-User Endpoint Security, whereas Microsoft Defender for Endpoint is most compared with Symantec End-User Endpoint Security, Cortex XDR by Palo Alto Networks, SentinelOne, Sophos Intercept X and Trend Micro Apex One.
+CrowdStrike Falcon is most compared with SentinelOne, Darktrace, Cortex XDR by Palo Alto Networks, Trend Micro Deep Security and Trend Micro XDR, whereas Microsoft Defender for Endpoint is most compared with Sophos Intercept X, Symantec Endpoint Security, Cortex XDR by Palo Alto Networks, SentinelOne and Check Point Harmony Endpoint.
 See our CrowdStrike Falcon vs. Microsoft Defender for Endpoint report.